rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed a crash bug in the combat_p_proc fix when critter_dmg was called (from Ray)

 v1.20b
->The global shader can declare a variable called rcpres which will recieve the reciprical screen resolution
+>The global shader can declare a variable called rcpres which will receive the reciprocal screen resolution
 >All shaders can load up to 128 textures (e.g. add the lines 'string texname1="filename.bmp";' and 'texture tex1;' to load a texture from data\art\stex\filename.bmp)
 >Two new ScaleFilter modes